girirajvyas/gof-design-patterns/README.md

 ## 1. What is Singleton?

 - `GoF`: Ensure a class only has `one instance`, and provide a global point of contact to access it.
-- `Wiki`: Restricts the instantiation of a class to one "single" instance.
+- [Wiki](https://en.wikipedia.org/wiki/Singleton_pattern): singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.
+This is useful when exactly one object is needed to coordinate actions across the system.
+The term comes from the mathematical concept of a singleton.
+Critics consider the singleton to be an anti-pattern in that it is frequently used in scenarios where it is not beneficial, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces global state into an application

 ## 2. Why would you choose?